 Case 9.
 Summer internship in one's hometown

 In the spring of 2015, an evening student at Applied Communications sent a message to the Virtual Reception asking why summer internships had to take place in St Petersburg.
 During the academic year, evening students take extra work to pay the rent, and in summer they would like to go to their hometowns and do the required practical training there.
 He then received a reply from Vice-Rector for Academic Affairs Ekaterina Babelyuk, who explained the rules of practical training at the University to the student.
-Among other things, she said that working students can do the internship at their place of employment, without a separate agreement between SPbU and said organization on conducting an internship.
-If a student's place of employment does not meet the necessary requirements, the student may choose another organization from the corresponding list (Summer Internship in One's Hometown or in Another City).
+Among other things, she said that working students can do the internship at their place of employment, without a separate agreement between St Petersburg University and said organisation on conducting an internship.
+If a student's place of employment does not meet the necessary requirements, the student may choose another organisation from the corresponding list (Summer Internship in One's Hometown or in Another City).